redbaty/NSwag.InterfaceGenerator/README.md

 All the other instructions are printed out to the console, so just follow them trough.

 Note: You can type ``` dotnet run -h ``` to get all possible arguments.

+### Using the library
+You can see the demo code for some samples to get started on, but mostly all you need is just test it out, it has a FluentApi system to you really can't go wrong with it.